Nobody Does It Better Than Kimco, Baby You're The Best

 The Latest Earnings Results

-As I alluded to above, KIM has sold off substantially and while some shopping center REITs may suffer as a result of retail bankruptcies, KIM is well-prepared to manage the risk, as evidenced by the latest earnings results.
-As Glenn Cohen, KIM’s CFO explained,
+As I alluded to above, KIM has sold off substantially and while some shopping center REITs may suffer as a result of retail bankruptcies, KIM is well prepared to manage the risk, as evidenced by the latest earnings results.
+As Glenn Cohen, KIM’s CFO explained:

 “Our second quarter results present solid evidence than our company comprised of open-air shopping centers continues to perform well.
 The strength of our real estate portfolio continues to shine as we had another strong quarter led by our leasing activity, which produced positive double-digit leasing spreads and an increased occupancy level.”

-In Q2-17 KIM’s NAREIT-defined FFO was $0.41 per share, which includes $23.7 million of $0.05 per share from the equity-invested distribution received from the company’s Albertsons investment.
+In Q2-17, KIM’s NAREIT-defined FFO was $0.41 per share, which includes $23.7 million of $0.05 per share from the equity-invested distribution received from the company’s Albertsons investment.

 KIM also recorded a $9.5 million impairment charge of $0.02 per share related to an accepted offer on undeveloped land parcel in Canada, which the company expects to close by the end of the year.